PauseAI/pauseai-website/src/posts/faq.md

 [Read more about the psychology of x-risk](/psychology-of-x-risk).

+## Ok, I want to help!
+What can I do?

+There are many [things that you can do](/action).
+Writing a letter, going to a protest, donating some money or joining a community is not that hard!
+And these actions have a real impact.
+Even when facing the end of the world, there can still be hope and very rewarding work to do.

 ## I have a different / AI related question

 You can try [AISafety.com](https://www.aisafety.com), that also gives you a better view of the whole AI Safety landscape.